Financial-Times/origami/README.md

 **Note: Including fonts**

 By default, when silent mode is set to `false`, o-typography will download the FT webfonts.
-To suppress this use `$o-typography-load-fonts`:
+To suppress this, set `$o-typography-load-fonts` to `false`:

 ```sass
 $o-typography-is-silent: false;